“I want to perform their favorite song, but you know they love to sue” – From a Rap Beef Against Drake to a Super Bowl LIX Halftime Performance

-What started out as just two rappers throwing shots towards one another turned into a full-fledged rap beef that had everyone talking.
-One rapper would end up winning five GRAMMYs for a diss track that proved he must not be messed with and performing at the Super Bowl LIX Halftime Show, while the other rapper files a federal lawsuit against his record label, UMG.
+What started as just two rappers throwing shots towards one another turned into a full-fledged rap beef that had everyone talking.
+One rapper would end up winning five GRAMMYs for a diss track that proved he must not be messed with and performing at the Super Bowl LIX Halftime Show, while the other rapper filed a federal lawsuit against his record label, UMG.

-From dropping diss tracks “Euphoria”, “6:16 in LA”, “Meet the Grahams,” and the iconic “Not Like Us,” to his Juneteenth “Pop Out” show to releasing his latest album “GNX”, Lamar performing during the Super Bowl LIX Halftime Show this past Sunday was heavily anticipated, considering the various reactions of him being announced as the halftime performer prior to the performance.
+From dropping diss tracks “Euphoria”, “6:16 in LA”, “Meet the Grahams,” and the iconic “Not Like Us,” to his Juneteenth “Pop Out” show to releasing his latest album “GNX”, Lamar performing during the Super Bowl LIX Halftime Show this past Sunday was heavily anticipated, considering the various reactions of him being announced as the halftime performer before the performance.

 Then comes in Lamar, kneeling on top of a 1987 Buick GNX, the famous car that is on Lamar’s “GNX” album cover, rapping lyrics to “GNX (Teaser).”